ResponsiveMenu/Responsive-Menu/readme.txt

 7. Main menu

 == Changelog ==
+= 4.3.0 (16th May 2023) =
+* Feature: Introducing the ability to utilize a custom search form for enhanced user experience
+* Enhancement: The tablet default breakpoints have been adjusted to improve responsiveness
+* Enhancement: Improved UX

 = 4.2.3 (29th Mar 2023) =
 * Bug: Fixed PHP warnings
 * Enhancement: Checked compatibility with WordPress 6.2